Maahsome/ktrouble/README.md

 - [x] KT-14:   Add get sizes to display the request/limits for each size
 - [x] KT-15:   Turn off auto-format for headers, change header names
 - [x] KT-17:   Refactor for clarity
+- [x] KT-19:   Add an add command to add a utility definition